Mongols: Northern Yuan

-Qing-era Mongols
+Qing era

 The Chahar army was defeated in 1625 and 1628 by the Inner Mongol and Manchu armies due to Ligdan's faulty tactics.
 The Qing forces secured their control over Inner Mongolia by 1635, and the army of the last khan Ligdan moved to battle against Tibetan Gelugpa sect (Yellow Hat sect) forces.
 The Gelugpa forces supported the Manchus, while Ligdan supported Kagyu sect (Red Hat sect) of Tibetan Buddhism.
 Ligden died in 1634 on his way to Tibet.
 By 1636, most Inner Mongolian nobles had submitted to the Qing dynasty founded by the Manchus.
 Inner Mongolian Tengis noyan revolted against the Qing in the 1640s and the Khalkha battled to protect Sunud.

 Western Mongol Oirats and Eastern Mongolian Khalkhas vied for domination in Mongolia since the 15th century and this conflict weakened Mongol strength.
 In 1688, the Western Mongol Dzungar Khanate's king Galdan Boshugtu attacked Khalkha after murder of his younger brother by Tusheet Khan Chakhundorj (main or Central Khalkha leader) and the Khalkha-Oirat War began.
 Galdan threatened to kill Chakhundorj and Zanabazar (Javzandamba Khutagt I, spiritual head of Khalkha) but they escaped to Sunud (Inner Mongolia).
 Many Khalkha nobles and folks fled to Inner Mongolia because of the war.
 Few Khalkhas fled to the Buryat region and Russia threatened to exterminate them if they did not submit, but many of them submitted to Galdan Boshugtu.

 In 1683 Galdan's armies reached Tashkent and the Syr Darya and crushed two armies of the Kazakhs.
 After that Galdan subjugated the Black Khirgizs and ravaged the Fergana Valley.
 From 1685 Galdan's forces aggressively pushed the Kazakhs.
 While his general Rabtan took Taraz, and his main force forced the Kazakhs to migrate westwards.
 In 1687, he besieged the City of Turkistan.
 Under the leadership of Abul Khair Khan, the Kazakhs won major victories over the Dzungars at the Bulanty River in 1726, and at the Battle of Anrakay in 1729.

 The Khalkha eventually submitted to Qing rule in 1691 by Zanabazar's decision, thus bringing all of today's Mongolia under the rule of the Qing dynasty but Khalkha de facto remained under the rule of Galdan Boshugtu Khaan until 1696.
 The Mongol-Oirat's Code (a treaty of alliance) against foreign invasion between the Oirats and Khalkhas was signed in 1640, however, the Mongols could not unite against foreign invasions.
 Chakhundorj fought against Russian invasion of Outer Mongolia until 1688 and stopped Russian invasion of Khövsgöl Province.
 Zanabazar struggled to bring together the Oirats and Khalkhas before the war.